hugh-buntine/custom-ai-chatbot/README.md

 ## 🤝 Contributing

-This project was developed as a client solution and serves as a portfolio demonstration.
-The architecture and implementation showcase:
+**Note: This repository serves as a portfolio demonstration of a real client project.** Due to confidentiality agreements and client privacy, the actual source code cannot be shared publicly.
+This README and accompanying screenshots showcase the technical architecture, features, and development approach used in the live production system.

+This project demonstrates:
 - **Full-stack development** capabilities across mobile and serverless platforms
 - **Client communication** and requirements gathering experience
 - **AI integration** with modern LLM services
 - **Real-world deployment** and production considerations

-Feedback and suggestions for improvements are welcome!
+For code samples and technical discussions about similar implementations, feel free to reach out directly.

 ## 👨‍💻 About the Developer